per-simmons/n8n-workflows/Video to Text/README.md

-# Video to Text Transcription Workflow
+# Video to Text with ElevenLabs

-Transform your video content into searchable, editable text with this automated transcription workflow.
-Seamlessly process MP4 videos from Google Drive using advanced speech-to-text technology, creating organized Google Docs for easy access and sharing.
+This workflow is a lifesaver if you have a bunch of videos that need transcribing.
+It automatically grabs MP4s from your Google Drive, runs them through ElevenLabs' speech-to-text API, and saves the transcripts as Google Docs.
+No more manual transcription!

 ## Prerequisites